 The Drawbacks

-A distinct shift in user feedback highlights that the “massage” experience might differ from expectations.
-Since the device does not have rotating nodes that knead the skin, some users feel it acts more like a helmet vibrator than a true massager.
-The vibration, particularly on higher settings, can be quite intense, with some users reporting that it rattles their teeth or feels too loud near their ears, disrupting the relaxation vibe.
-Additionally, the fit is non-adjustable; while the arms are flexible, those with larger heads have found the grip to be uncomfortably tight, leading to a squeezing sensation rather than relief.
-Users with textured, curly, or coil-patterned hair (like 4C hair types) have also noted that the rubber tips can snag and tangle if not positioned carefully over a satin cap.
+The “massage” experience here might differ from what you anticipate.
+Since the device does not have rotating nodes that knead the skin, it acts more like a helmet vibrator than a true massager.
+The vibration, particularly on higher settings, can be quite intense, rattling teeth or feeling too loud near the ears, disrupting the relaxation vibe.
+Additionally, the fit is non-adjustable; while the arms are flexible, larger heads may find the grip to be uncomfortably tight, leading to a squeezing sensation rather than relief.
+Textured, curly, or coil-patterned hair (like 4C hair types) can also snag and tangle on the rubber tips if not positioned carefully over a satin cap.

 Best For